 Our love of outdoor showers is fuelled by more than just practicalities.
 “In the last couple of years, we've seen their popularity grow, even in urban areas,” says Steve Warner, principal landscape designer at Outhouse Design.
 “People want to recreate that holiday feeling at home but, more importantly, I think we are enjoying more connection with nature and the outdoor experience.”

 From basic hose-plus-tap to more elaborate set-ups, outdoor showers can be designed to fit any garden style.
 “The pleasure of wandering down a garden path to an outdoor shower appeals to people,” says Steve.
 At the other end of the spectrum, an outdoor shower can be the centrepiece of a large, private structure that almost gives you an extra bathroom in summer.

 “Cold water showers are very economical and you have lots of options when deciding on location,” says Ben Harrison, business manager at plumbing company Mr Drains.
 “Hot and cold showers usually connect to your existing water pipes, so the closer your shower is to these, the easier and more cost-effective it is to install.
 This is why an outside wall of the house is a popular location.”

 Solar showers offer a low-cost warm water alternative, without the hassle of connecting to pipes.
-For example, attach to a garden hose and use the sun to heat water up to 40 degrees.
+Hy-Clor's solar outdoor showers, for example, attach to a garden hose and use the sun to heat water up to 40 degrees.